ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-ram.md

 _Nesting_ is the process of embedding a smaller, finer resolution region (often referred to as _nest_ or _nested region_) within a larger, coarser-resolution domain to improve accuracy for localised weather events.
 This approach enables atmospheric variables such as temperature, pressure, and wind speed from the larger domain to be used as lateral boundary conditions for the nested region, allowing more accurate simulations within the nest.

 ## ACCESS-rAM3
-Similar to the the UKMO regional nesting suite, ACCESS-rAM3 is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
+Similar to the the UKMO Regional Coupled Suite, ACCESS-rAM3 is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
 However, for its land-surface initial conditions, ACCESS-rAM3 offers flexibility by allowing the use of alternative datasets.

 Information about the amount of NCI resources (such as Service Units (SU) and storage) used by a typical ACCESS-rAM3 experiment run are available on the [ACCESS-Hive Forum release notes page](https://forum.access-hive.org.au/t/access-ram3-release-information/4308).